ThadMartin/questions/README.txt

 The executable is called engagement because when it started it was an app to replace a questionnaire about engagement in math.
 The text input file must be UTF-8 plain text.
 NL, CR, and NL CR newlines should work.

-The input file extension must be .txt
+The input file extension must be .txt and UTF-8 encoding.

 Entries are separated by a <tab>.
 Some text editors enter several spaces when you push the tab key, this will not work correctly.